ckletter/ChessProject/README.md

 on a chess board using user input in the console and painting the board in a GUI

 This game does not yet have a win screen given that the entire Chess game backend has not yet been coded.
+Also, the Pieces taken paint method only works for the Black banner at the moment.
 To be implemented:
 Checks, valid piece moves, checkmate, stalemate, castling, etc.